An open workshop on safety, orientation and sovereignty

 I think digital sovereignty starts with all of us.
 It doesn’t come from perfect systems or complete knowledge, but from looking together, sharing experiences and the willingness to take responsibility.

-As a collective, we benefit when people feel more confident, ask questions and pass on knowledge.
+We benefit as a collective1 when people feel more confident, ask questions and pass on knowledge.
 This workshop aims to open up a small, concrete space for this.

 What deliberately does not happen